 How do you choose metrics in project management?

 Each project has different requirements and needs unique project performance metrics to align with its goals.
-Consider the following things before you choose the metrics for project management.
+Consider the limitations of critical success factors for project management before you choose metrics to monitor.

 Identify your goals and success factors